Creating and updating a keyspace

 Creating a keyspace is the CQL counterpart to creating an SQL database, but a little different.
 The Cassandra keyspace is a namespace that defines how data is replicated on nodes.
 Typically, a cluster has one keyspace per application.
 Replication is controlled on a per-keyspace basis, so data that has different replication requirements typically resides in different keyspaces.
 Keyspaces are not designed to be used as a significant map layer within the data model.
 Keyspaces are designed to control data replication for a set of tables.

-When you create a keyspace, you specify a keyspace replication strategy, SimpleStrategy or NetworkTopologyStrategy.
-Using SimpleStrategy is fine for evaluating Cassandra.
-For production use or for use with mixed workloads, use NetworkTopologyStrategy.
+When you create a keyspace, you specify a strategy class for replicating keyspaces.
+Using the SimpleStrategy class is fine for evaluating Cassandra.
+For production use or for use with mixed workloads, use the NetworkTopologyStrategy class.

-To use NetworkTopologyStrategy for evaluation purposes using, for example, a single node cluster, specify the default data center name of the cluster.
-To determine the default data center name, use nodetool status.
+To use NetworkTopologyStrategy for evaluation purposes using, for example, a single node cluster, specify the default data center name.
+To determine the default data center name, use the nodetool status command.
 On Linux, for example, in the installation directory:

 The output is: